 Most space agencies are manufacturing polymers and plastics by using 3D printing technology.
 In most desktop printers fused filament fabrication (FFF) process is used for printing purposes.
 In 3D printers, by using the same process printing is done and this tool does not show any kind of glitch in microgravity or zero gravity.

 Plastics used in the making process of 3D printing are mostly reusable, which is a great factor in cost management.
-NASA, a premium space research organisation, has successfully applied 3D printing in the manufacturing process and is now going to use it in their upcoming long term space missions.
+NASA, a premium space research organisation, has successfully applied 3D printing in the manufacturing process and is now going to use it in their upcoming long-term space missions.

 After making sure that 3D printing technology can work in zero gravity that is in space the additive manufacturing facility is set up which includes a square-shaped build envelope.
 The size of the 3D printer is not bigger than desktop printers.
 By using the fused filamentation process, long threads of plastics are inserted into the printer via the nozzle and through a heated extruder.
-On the outside in a tray, layer by layer the desired object is formed.
+On the outside, in a tray, layer by layer the desired object is formed.

 Metal 3D Printing

-Most of the parts used in a spacecraft are made by using metals like aluminium, titanium and steel and that’s why it is necessary for space research centres to develop 3D printers that have metal printing capabilities.
-On the surface of Earth, it is possible to print metal objects in 3-dimensional form by using selective laser melting (SLM).
-In this case, the metal that is going to be used in the making of the object is churned into powder and then it is put into the printer from a hopper.
+Most of the parts used in a spacecraft are made by using metals like aluminium, titanium, and steel and that’s why it is necessary for space research centres to develop 3D printers that have metal printing capabilities.
+On the surface of Earth, it is possible to print metal objects in a 3-dimensional form by using selective laser melting (SLM).
+In this case, the metal that is going to be used in the making of the object is churned into powder, and then it is put into the printer from a hopper.
 A laser ray then melts the metal powder and converts them into layers.
 Then these layers fuse together to form the object.

-But in space this technology cannot be used as the metal powder used in metal 3D printing can cause discomfort in the respiratory passage as it is a respiration hazard.
-In space (i.e. in microgravity or zero gravity) the metal dust particles can easily enter the respiratory passage of the humans inside the spacecraft.
+But in space this technology cannot be used as the metal powder used in metal 3D printing can cause discomfort in the respiratory passage as it is a respiratory hazard.
+In space (i.e. In microgravity or zero gravity) the metal dust particles can easily enter the respiratory passage of the humans inside the spacecraft.
 Currently, the ultrasonic technique is considered to be the best fit for this purpose as it can use force and vibrations to join the closely located metal layers to form a metal foil.

 3D Printed Parts in a Spacecraft

-As metal objects can not be formed by using 3D printing technology, the parts that have nothing to do with load-bearing are made by using 3D printers.
+As metal objects cannot be formed by using 3D printing technology, the parts that have nothing to do with load-bearing are made by using 3D printers.
 After the processing, all the 3D printed parts are visually checked and only then they are installed in the spacecraft.
-Before the launch, a long time approach is taken so that the products get the time to adapt during long space missions.
+Before the launch, a long-time approach is taken so that the products get the time to adapt during long space missions.
 In space, an astronaut just needs to push the print button to print a device he or she requires, it is that simple.

 Future of 3D Printing in Space Travels

 3D printing is the key to the future.
-In future, it is envisioned that it will be possible that a lunar colony will be built only by using 3D printing technology.
+In the future, it is envisioned that it will be possible that a lunar colony will be built only by using 3D printing technology.
 The developers of 3D printers are working to make the printers in such a way that the printer has an extensive library that will be able to print almost anything and everything related to a space mission.
-In future, it is possible that a 3D printer will have automatic inspection ability so that it can produce efficient and reliable products without any human interference.
+In the future, it is possible that a 3D printer will have automatic inspection abilities so that it can produce efficient and reliable products without any human interference.

 As discussed earlier the 3D printing technology is invaluable.
-It can simply reduce the amount of weight a spaceship or rocket needs to carry for long term missions.
+It can simply reduce the amount of weight a spaceship or rocket needs to carry for long-term missions.
 This will simply reduce the making cost and the number of space missions will increase as a byproduct of it.
 3D printing technology inspires space scientists to create something new, mostly inspires them to experiment, as it is known to reduce the making cost, thus helping space travel.